sednabcn/job-search-automation/Notes-CV.md

 - [ ] AI-powered cover letter generation (GPT-4 API)
 - [ ] Browser extension for one-click apply
 - [ ] Mobile app for application tracking

+Key Advantages of This System:
+1. Multi-Platform Job Discovery 🔍

+Searches across LinkedIn, Indeed, Reed, and Glassdoor simultaneously Saves you from manually checking each platform separately Centralized tracking of all opportunities

+2. Automated Scheduling ⏰

+Runs campaigns every 6 hours automatically
+Supports different schedules: immediate, daily, weekly, specific times Set it once and let it run continuously

+3. Smart Filtering 🎯

+Filters jobs by:

+Job titles (e.g., "Software Engineer", "Data Analyst") Locations (remote, hybrid, specific cities)
+Work modes (remote/hybrid/on-site)
+Target companies

+Only shows you relevant opportunities

+4. Organized Tracking 📊

+Keeps JSON files of all discovered jobs
+Prevents duplicate applications
+Historical records of past searches
+Automatic reporting with statistics

+5. Time-Saving ⏱️

+Instead of manually searching 4+ platforms daily Aggregates everything in one place
+Email notifications when campaigns complete
+Detailed reports generated automatically

+6. Professional Networking Queue 🤝

+LinkedIn: Organizes connection requests to send
+Glassdoor: Queues companies for research
+Helps you build a systematic networking approach

+7. Version Control & History 📁

+All data saved to GitHub
+Track what you've searched for over time
+See patterns in job availability
+Audit trail of your job search activities

+8. Flexible Campaign Management 🎮

+Create different campaigns for different job types Pause/resume searches easily
+Dry-run mode to test before going live
+Archive completed campaigns automatically

+Bottom Line:
+This is essentially a "Job Search Aggregator & Organizer" - it automates the tedious task of searching multiple job boards, filters results to what you want, and presents everything in an organized way.
+You still apply manually, but you save hours of searching time and never miss opportunities across multiple platforms.
+Best for: Active job seekers who want to systematically monitor multiple platforms without spending hours daily on manual searches.